 3. Understand the Climate of the New Place

-If you live in a freezing place and own snow dog breeds like a husky, you should not consider moving to a warmer home with the dog.
+If you live in a freezing place and own a snow dog breed like a husky, you should not consider moving to a much warmer home with the dog.
 This will cause extreme discomfort to the dog.

 Study the climate condition of the new place you plan on shifting to and learn if your dog can lead a healthy life there.
 If not, then better opt for re-homing your dog with your relative, which might be a hard decision, or plan a move to somewhere your pet can adjust easily.